8base/Documentation/docs/projects/8basehome/projects/creating-projects.md

 To create a new project:
 1. Click **Create Project** in the upper left corner of the **My Projects** page.
-2. A dialog box opens for you to enter your project details.
+2. A dialog box opens.
 ![Create new project dialog box](_images/ui-creating-projects-create-dialog.png)
 3. Enter a unique name for your project.
 4. Choose your AWS region, either East or West.
 It is a best practice to choose a region that is geographically close to your users.
 This reduces latency, because data reaches the users more quickly.